Stacktape

 connectionPool.close();

-Initialize and close the connection INSIDE the function handler.
+1. Initialize and close the connection inside the handler.

 import { Client } from 'pg';